scholtzan/scholtzan.net/content/resume/projects/bell.md

 tags = ["PHP", "JavaScript", "Dojo", "RESTful Web Services", "MySQL"]
 +++

-* Developed as part of a special academic assignment ("Besondere Lernleistung")
-* Development of a management software to enable teachers to reserve rooms and items
+Development of a management software to enable teachers to reserve rooms and items as part of a special academic assignment ("Besondere Lernleistung").
-* Implementation of a object-oriented RESTful web service with PHP
-  * Storage of data in a MySQL database
-* Web browser based client interface
-  * Management and reservation of rooms and items
+Implementation of a object-oriented RESTful web service with PHP and storage of data in a MySQL database.
+Web browser based client interface allowing management and reservation of rooms and items and statistical evaluation of reservations.
+Implemented using JavaScript, Dojo Framework, HTML5 and CSS.
-  * Statistical evaluation of reservations
-  * Implemented using JavaScript, Dojo Framework, HTML5 and CSS